 The truth is, you need different communication styles in the workplace to keep a balance.
 Can you imagine if everyone had an aggressive communication style?

-Passive Communication Style
+#1: Passive Communication Style

 Passive communicators tend to excel in resolving conflict and are very easy to get along with.
-But they also have the inability to say no; this causes them to put in long work hours and easily become exhausted.
+But they also have the inability to say no. This causes them to put in long work hours and easily become exhausted.

-Aggressive Communication Style
+#2: Aggressive Communication Style

 People who boast an aggressive communication style are very opinionated.
-They don’t mind to say exactly what is on their mind, even it hurts someone else’s feelings.
+They don’t mind saying exactly what is on their mind, even it hurts someone else’s feelings.
 They are often loud and demanding and have a tendency to blame their mistakes on others.
 They also ask questions rudely but then demand respect from others.
 When controlled properly, those with this communication style usually make great leaders because of their ability to get others to follow them.

-Passive-Aggressive Communication Style
+#3: Passive-Aggressive Communication Style

 Passive-aggressive communicators fall right between being passive and aggressive.
 They tend to keep their thoughts and feelings to themselves but not quite as much as passive communicators.
 Instead of outright stating their feelings, they will mutter under their breath or communicate in subtle, indirect ways.

-Assertive Communication Style
+#4: Assertive Communication Style

 Those with an assertive communication style are often viewed as the most effective communicators and tend to use a lot of “I” statements.
-They know how to express their feelings in a way that it doesn’t make the other person feel belittled or unwelcome.
+They know how to express their feelings in a way that doesn’t make the other person feel belittled or unwelcome.
 They vocalize their needs but also take other’s feelings into consideration as well.
 During a conflict, an assertive communicator seeks to come to a solution so that it appears everyone has “won.”

-Importance of Understanding Communication Styles
+The Importance of Effective Communication

 Just as communication styles are important for communication in the workplace, they are also important for communicating with your customers.
 With good communication between you and your customers, you can boost customer loyalty by enhancing transparency.
-You’ll also find it easier to use the right approaches when communicating with certain segments of customers.
-As you understand their culture, communication styles, and needs, you can position your marketing messages to resonate with those factors, which will move the customers through the buyer’s journey and help you close sales.
+You’ll also find that it’s easier to use the right approaches when communicating with certain segments of customers.
+As you understand their culture, communication styles and needs, you can position your marketing messages to resonate with those factors, which will move the customers through the buyer’s journey and help you close sales.

 Creating marketing messages that convert customers requires extensive research and knowledge.
-It also requires finding a way to bring your marketing messages to life with visuals, such as infographics, explainer videos, and pop ups.
+It also requires finding a way to bring your marketing messages to life with visuals, such as infographics, explainer videos and pop-ups.
 Studies show advertisements with visuals outperform those without them.

-But at the heart of effective marketing is understanding your customers, and this starts with being familiar with their communication styles.
+But at the heart of effective marketing is understanding your customers, and it starts with being familiar with their communication styles.
 Use our post on communication styles to guide you in your marketing efforts.
 And if you need help bringing life to your marketing messages with visuals, we just so happen to be an elite visual marketing agency that’s ready to help you convert your customers.